12. The on-site inspection

 The privacy and confidentiality of personal information are respected at all times by inspectors.
 The inspector always involves the centre in any decisions about families’ involvement in the inspection.

-Inspectors always seek to strike a balance between the time taken to observe an activity with the significance of the likely evidence to be gained.
+Inspectors always seek to strike a balance between the time taken to observe an activity and the significance of the likely evidence to be gained.

 12.5 Gathering views of other professionals